Evolution of magnetic fields through cosmological perturbation theory: Generalization at second order

-In this case we see that 3-current has a type Lorentz term and shows couples between first order terms that can affect the evolution of the current.
-Hereafter the functions $\boldsymbol{S}_{i}^{n}(\mathcal{O}^{(2)})$ with $n\in \mathbb{Z}$ gives us the gauge dependence.
-Doing the expansion at second order in the fluid energy momentum tensor, one can find the following expression
+In this case we see that 3-current has a type of Lorentz term and shows coupling between first order terms that affect the evolution of the current.
+Hereafter the functions $\boldsymbol{S}_{i}^{n}(\mathcal{O}^{(2)})$ with $n\in \mathbb{Z}$ and $i$ being the component, gives us the gauge dependence.
+The last equation shows also a coupling between the electric field and terms like ($\Phi^{(1)}-\frac{1}{2}\Psi^{(1)}$) that is associated to tidal forces (this quantity is similar to scalar part of the electric part of Weyl tensor) and the first right hand term between the cu\-rrent and perturbation in the curvature.
+There exist mo\-dels where the coupling of the charge particles and the field is important for explaining some phenomena like collapse or generation of magnetic field during recombination period.
+In this case the Ohm law shown in eq.(\ref{ohm2}) should be generalized and terms like Biermann battery and Hall effect should appear.
+Doing the expansion at second order in the fluid energy momentum tensor, one finds the following expressions